WHERE TO GO IN DENMARK

 You can visit Legoland Billund on a day-trip from Copenhagen or Aarhus, the closest airport is Billund.

-In Christianshavn on the other side of the harbor, one can buy weed and hash legally and it reminds the visitors of Amsterdam, because of its liberal spirit.
+In Christianshavn, on the other side of the harbor, one can buy weed and hash openly though not legally and it reminds the visitors of Amsterdam, because of its liberal spirit.
+But of course, there is more to see in Copenhagen than just the freetown.

-Copenhagen offers much to its visitors, it has beautiful palaces, canals and great restaurants.You can even find a statue of The Little Mermaid here of Hans Christian Andersen’s fairy tale.
+Copenhagen offers much to its visitors, it has beautiful palaces, canals and great restaurants.You can even find a statue of The Little Mermaid here of Hans Christian Andersen’s fairy tale and though this is not the highlight in Copenhagen it is probably one of the most famous sights.

 You should take one of the free walking tours to discover the history of the city.